Custom Group Volunteer Programs

 What are the accommodations like?

-There are many options, depending on your budget and the kind of experience you'd like to have.
-For full cultural immersion, you can stay with host families within the communities where we'll work, or if you'd like to stay together, your group can "camp out" in a community center.
-Sometimes groups prefer to stay in the nearby town of Otavalo, in a cozy hostel like Hostal Valle del Amanecer or a charming hotel like La Postada del Quinde.
-We continually evaluate our lodging choices to ensure that they meet the needs of our participants.
+There are several options, depending on your budget and the kind of experience you'd like to have.
+For full cultural immersion, you can stay with host families within the communities where we'll work, or if you'd like to stay together, your group can "camp" in a community center.
+Sometimes groups prefer to stay in the nearby town of Otavalo, in a cozy hostel or a lodge.
+We continually evaluate our lodging choices to ensure that they meet the needs of our participants, but our recommendation is to stay in the community if your group is up for it.

 Will my electronic devices work in Ecuador?